 While I worked elsewhere during those years, I was in late 1998 retained on a three-month contract with the NGJ to curate that year’s Annual National exhibition (I believe Boxer was on leave).
 While there, I was approached by Stoddart who wished to show Lips, Sticks + Marks at the NGJ.
 The NGJ, at least at that time, had firm policy restrictions on accepting privately curated and initiated exhibition proposals, as is the norm at most art museums, and there was no precedent for any such to be accepted.
 While I had explained this to Stoddart, I was strongly pressured, to the point of being pestered, to accept or pilot the proposal, even though I had no such authority at the NGJ at that time, and I was positioned as if I was somehow personally responsible for its showing in Jamaica.
 I cannot imagine that the NGJ would have been the only possible scenario for this exhibition to be shown in Jamaica, or why I had to take on that burden, but it was obvious that a point was being made.
 The proposal was submitted to and declined by the NGJ Exhibitions Committee, based on the above-mentioned policy considerations, and Stoddart was encouraged to explore other, private venues in Jamaica.
 This was not done, to my knowledge, and Lips, Sticks + Marks was never shown in Jamaica.
 The Stoddart painting was subsequently reproduced in her book The Storyteller, and I understand that it was shown at Hi-Qo Gallery in Kingston in August 2008, when the book was launched in Jamaica.

 The second such work that I am aware of was David Boxer’s Ecce Homo, which was exhibited in the 2010 National Biennial at the NGJ, when I was already the Executive Director.
-Boxer was Chief Curator at the time and an invited artist in the Biennial as well as the curator of that same exhibition, so his submission was entirely at his discretion.
+Boxer was Chief Curator at the time and an invited artist in the Biennial as well as the curator of that same exhibition.
 I only became aware of its content after the work had been brought in and mounted — there was no disclosure or consultation with me.
 My working relationship with Boxer had, after a few months on the job, become quite difficult, as we had very different ideas about best practices for museums, the handling of internal management issues, and the desirable artistic direction for the NGJ.
-He also refused to recognize the Executive Director as the head of the organization, or to be more specific, as the position to which Chief Curator reported, which had been a problem since that new post was first filled in 2004 .
+He also refused to recognize the Executive Director as the head of the organization, or to be more specific, as the position to which Chief Curator reported, which had been a problem since that new post was first filled by my predecessor in 2004 .